microsoft/AzureTRE/docs/quickstart.md

 # Azure TRE Deployment QuickStart

-The Azure TRE uses Terraform infrastructure as code templates that pull down Docker container images to run the web applications.
+By following this quickstart, you will deploy a new Azure TRE instance for development and testing purposes.

 The most straightforward way to get up and running is to deploy direct from the `microsoft/AzureTRE` repository.

 Production deployments should take advantage of your chosen DevOps CD tooling.

 > The quickstart assumes usage of Linux or WSL on Windows.